MiKTeX/miktex/README.md

 ### Installing basic packages

+You have the option to "upgrade" your MiKTeX installation.
+This is usually not recommended when you use MiKTeX just for yourself.
+But it might make sense if you are maintaining a system-wide MiKTeX installation.

-You use the MiKTeX Package Manager to install basic MiKTeX packages:
+To upgrade to a basic MiKTeX installation, run

     mpm --admin --verbose --package-level=basic --upgrade